Odile078/W-heroes/README.md

 ## Description

-This is a Java program that allows you to recruit a well-balanced team of superheroes.
+This is a Java program that allows you to recruit a team of superheroes and adding your own heroes.
 ## Author
  Odile Uwimpuhwe